GCP Deployment

 Step 1: Create a Compute Engine VM Instance

-- Log into the Google Cloud Console
+- Log into Google Cloud Console

 - Navigate to âCompute Engineâ > âVM Instancesâ